ArnoStrouwen/ReservoirComputing.jl/docs/src/index.md

     * Lukoševičius, Mantas, and Herbert Jaeger: Reservoir computing approaches to recurrent neural network training.

 !!! info "Performance tip"
     For faster computations on the CPU it is suggested to add `using MKL` to the script.
-For sake of clarity this library will not be indicated under every example in the documentation.
+For clarity's sake this library will not be indicated under every example in the documentation.

 ## Installation
 ReservoirComputing.jl is registered in the General Julia Registry, so the installation of the package follows the usual procedure: